 We recommend you understand the Montserrat map before your visit, especially if you are traveling with kids.

 Besides the things to see in and around the Monastery, this map also marks visitor services such as restaurants, washrooms, ATMs, picnic areas, etc.

 Do not miss the walking trails marked on the map.

 If you want to refer to this Montserrat layout again, bookmark this page or download the map to your mobile.

 Hiking in Montserrat

-There are many walking & hiking trails around the Montserrat Monastery which suit all kinds of hikers.
+There are many walking & hiking trails around the Montserrat Monastery that suit all kinds of hikers.

 Map of Montserrat hiking routes

-Before you step out in any direction, visit one of the tourist information stands (there are three in the Monastery!) and get a free map of the Montserrat mountain.
+Before you step out in any direction, visit one of the tourist information stands (three in the Monastery!) and get a free map of the Montserrat mountain.

-These maps have the most popular hiking routes mapped out, and on the reverse, you will find details such as directions, walking difficulty, length of the walk, etc. about each of the hike trails.
+These maps have the most popular hiking routes mapped out, and on the reverse, you will find details such as directions, walking difficulty, length of the walk, etc., about each hiking trail.